 Evaluation of internship proposals will not begin until after the 60-day cutoff date, so students submitting a proposal who need course credit for the target term should consider registering for a regular course before that time.
 If a proposal is approved, the registration can be transferred to the internship.
 If a proposal is rejected, the student will then not miss out on a course because of filled sections.
 Proposal decisions may take up to one month.

 You will be notified and given registration and tuition payment instructions.
 If the sponsoring organization needs any formal letters or other documentation from the university, it is the student’s responsibility to request them and provide appropriate details.
 Before an internship begins, all students must present a letter from the sponsoring organization documenting approval for the internship.
 Depending on the situation, a faculty member or other person may be appointed to monitor the internship and to receive a final report from the intern’s supervisor and from the intern.

 At the end of the internship, the student must present a detailed report of the experience, especially describing how the internship promoted the student’s development as a writer.
-This report should be presented to the Program Coordinator.
-It’s possible the Science Writing Program will require the student to complete additional work as part of the internship.
-The quality of this final report and any additional work will help determine the grade or other final university evaluation of the internship, as determined by the monitoring faculty member, the Program Coordinator and the onsite mentor/supervisor.
+This report should be presented on paper, not by email, to the internship coordinator.
+It is also possible the writing program will require the student to complete additional work as part of the internship.
+The quality of this final report and any additional work will help determine the grade or other final university evaluation of the internship, as determined by the monitoring faculty member, the internship coordinator, and the program associate chair.

 - Independent Study Guidelines